 - If you drink alcohol or use illegal drugs

-Valproate is usually is taken 1-3 times daily.
-It may be taken with or without food.
+Valproate is usually is taken 1-3 times daily with or without food.

 Typically patients begin at a low dose of medicine and the dose is increased slowly over several weeks.

-The dose usually ranges from 1000 mg to 2500 mg.
+The dose usually ranges from 1000 mg to 3500 mg or more.
 Only your healthcare provider can determine the correct dose for you, as sometimes the dose required is based on your weight.

 Valproate tablets: Swallow whole.
 Do not crush, chew or split tablets.

-Valproate syrup: Measure with a dosing spoon or oral syringe which you can get from your pharmacy.
+Valproate syrup: Measure with a dosing spoon or oral syringe that you can get from your pharmacy.